 Using a tablespoon or a small spring loaded cookie scoop, scoop dough and roll into balls.
 Roll balls through the sugar and place on prepared cookie sheets.

 As you can imagine, these need to be totally cool before they can be stored.
-They keep well, though-they’ll be good in a sealed cookie jar for a few days, or they freeze very well in a single layer.
+They keep well, though-they’ll be good in a sealed cookie jar or another airtight container for a few days, or they freeze very well in a single layer.

 Enjoy!